Sharing is caring!

 Elizabeth’s Change of Plans Birth

-“I listened to my hypnosis tracks, both the Birthing Day Affirmations and Easy First Stage.
-The words about my birthing time being just perfect for me really stood out.
+“I listened to my hypnosis tracks, both the Birthing Day Affirmations and Easy First Stage (Hypnobabies special track for birthing day).
+The words about my birthing time (Hypnobabies word for labor) being just perfect for me really stood out.
 I was able to feel peace about my choices as things went on.”

 Hypnobabies® – Natural Childbirth at its best!

-I started seeing my new OB when we arrived in our new town a couple months away from my guess date.
+I started seeing my new OB when we arrived in our new town a couple months away from my guess date (Hypnobabies word for due date).
 She was very cheerful, upbeat, and open to conversation about any aspect of pregnancy.
 I didn’t feel the need to bring up my use of hypnosis during our appointments at first, because I have found that in my last pregnancies it was rarely my assigned OB who attended the birth.
 When I turned 37 weeks, I started getting high blood pressure readings at my appointments.
 My OB briefly mentioned the risk of needing to be induced if I continued to have high BP or if my lab work started to show warning signs, and I told her that was not something I was interested in doing if it was not necessary.
 Thankfully all lab work was fine.
 However, over the weekend, I started getting headaches and experiencing more swelling than I had previously.
 With the high blood pressure readings looming in the back of my head, my anxiety started getting pretty high.
 I desperately wanted to avoid being induced.
-I knew if I kept worrying about it, my blood pressure would only get higher, so I focused on doing more fear clearing sessions with Hypnobabies and reaffirming that pregnancy was natural, normal, healthy and safe.
-I did not want to ignore any warning signs my body was sending if indeed I was at risk, but I also wanted to remain calm and make logical choices that fit with my beliefs about child birth.
+I knew if I kept worrying about it, my blood pressure would only get higher, so I focused on doing more Fear Clearing sessions (Hypnobabies special hypnosis track to release fear) with Hypnobabies and reaffirming that pregnancy was natural, normal, healthy and safe.
+I did not want to ignore any warning signs my body was sending if indeed I was at risk, but I also wanted to remain calm and make logical choices that fit with my beliefs about childbirth.
 I ended up calling to get an appointment that Monday so I could have peace of mind that everything was really okay.

-However, with the interventions I experienced side effects such as uncontrollable shivering and dips in my blood pressure.
-I was also feeling much more sensation in the left side of my body than I was in my right.
+However, with the interventions, I experienced side effects such as uncontrollable shivering and dips in my blood pressure.
+I was also feeling much more sensation on the left side of my body than I was in my right.
 With these side effects, I could only get relief when my husband or nurse was applying pressure to my shoulder or forehead, which is a Hypnobabies tool my subconscious mind had been training with.
-I asked my husband to start using the Relax cue and the Peace cue to help me settle.
+I asked my husband to start using the Relax cue (Hypnobabies tool to deepen hypnosis) and the Peace cue (Hypnobabies tool for instant physical comfort) to help me settle.
 It then clicked that even though things were not as planned I could indeed still use my hypnosis tools.
 We decided to try to rest waiting for my birthing time to progress, and I listened to my hypnosis tracks, both the Birthing Day Affirmations and Easy First Stage.
 The words about my birthing time being just perfect for me really stood out.
 I was able to feel peace about my choices as things went on.

 I actually saw the nurse roll her eyes which made me so frustrated.
 But then another pressure wave came and I told her I was feeling pushy.
 She checked and I was 8cm, just 2 minutes after she checked me last at 6cm.
 She rushed to get the midwife and by the time she arrived and checked a minute later I was 9cm.
 She asked if I wanted to push and see how it felt.
 I’m glad she did because it was a totally different feeling pushing with an epidural.
 It was more difficult to direct my effort, and they tried to make me hold my breath and push that way.
 I did not like that advice, so just ignored them and did what I remembered from my unmedicated births.
 Within 2 pushes, our baby’s head was born.
 I enjoyed the break in intensity, then took a breath before the next wave and the baby’s body was born.